guillotinaweb/guillotina_react/docs/api.md

   on traversal, and it exposes an API for managening and sharing actions on screens.
 [Read here about traversal context](#traversal-context).

-- There is a "component registry" to be able to override components, on installations.
-Actually it's just some maps where you can register, component overrides
+- There is a "hook registry (useRegistry)" to be able to override components, on installations.
+You can override `views`, `components`, `actions`, `forms`, `behaviors`, `itemsColumn`
+  - paths
+    - Stores views for paths

+  - views
+    - Stores views for content type

-  - registry/
+  - components
-    Acts as a base context screen registry, `getCompoment() and registerComponent() as API exposed
+    You can override Path, EditComponent and RenderFieldComponent

-  - actions/
+  - actions

     - Actions are mostly UI interactions you trigger from buttons (remove item) and when adding types (Context menu +)